Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-$\kappa$ is then a sum of $N$ pure quantum states.
-To demonstrate a scalability issue with directly mapping sums of pure states like $\kappa$ to a discrete set of analog signal representations, assume that each pure quantum state is represented by an analog signal, a sinusoid $sin(n \cdot d \omega \cdot x)$.
+To demonstrate a scalability issue with directly mapping sums of pure states like \(K\) to a discrete set of analog signal representations, assume that each pure quantum state is represented by an analog signal, a sinusoid \(sin(n \cdot d\omega \cdot x)\).

-Let us consider $M$ and $W$ to define a minimal set of hardware components needed to emulate the state being represented.
-The rank of $M$ is equal to the number of individual sinusoids that need to be concurrently generated.
-Therefore $rank(M)$ is the number of wave sources, or oscillators, required.
-The components of $W$ each represent a weight in the sum of the the sinusoidal pure states.
-Therefore $rank(W)$ is the number of amplifiers required.
-Finally, the number of two-way summers required to create the final mixed state ensemble is equal to the number of sinusoids being summed, minus one: $rank(M)-1$.
+Let us consider \(M\) and \(W\) to define a minimal set of hardware components needed to emulate the state being represented.
+The rank of \(M\) is equal to the number of individual sinusoids that need to be concurrently generated.
+Therefore \(rank(M)\) is the number of wave sources, or oscillators, required.
+The components of \(W\) each represent a weight in the sum of the the sinusoidal pure states.
+Therefore \(rank(W)\) is the number of amplifiers required.
+Finally, the number of two-way summers required to create the final ensemble is equal to the number of sinusoids being summed, minus one: \(rank(M) - 1\).

-This yields an expression of the complexity $C$ of a direct and purely hardware-based implementation of a simplified state emulation that behaves in the way that $\kappa$ has been described:
+This yields an expression of the complexity \(C\) of a direct and purely hardware-based implementation of a simplified state emulation that behaves in the way that \(K\) has been described:

-We can see that 5 hardware components would be required to emulate a qubit state by asserting that $N = 2$, to account for each of the pure states $|0>$ and $|1>$.
-If we introduce multi-qubit states then we might revise the formula for $C$ to account for the unique combinations of each qubit's pure states:
+We can see that 5 hardware components would be required to emulate a qubit state by asserting that \(N = 2\), to account for each of the pure states \(|0\rangle\) and \(|1\rangle\). f we introduce multi-qubit states then we might revise the formula for to account for the unique combinations of each qubit\RL{'}s pure states: